Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

 These organizations focus on short term profits instead of building a brand.

-Instead of placing emphasis on the quality of service, they try to sway clients with deals that are too good to be true.
+Instead of emphasizing the quality of service, they try to sway clients with too good deals to be true.

 And guess what?
 They are!